 Science aims to develop responsible and enterprising citizens, capable of making informed decisions based on sound scientific evidence.
 Scientific literacy is encouraged through a variety of learning experiences that reflect topical issues.
-Across all year levels, skills are developed and enhanced within the broad areas of scientific knowledge: Energy and Force, Matter, Living Things, Earth and Space and Science as a Human Endeavour.
-These areas are taught as a range of topics, of varying lengths.
-They are incorporated into patterns of study appropriate for groups of students with similar abilities.
+Across all year levels, skills and knowledge are developed and enhanced within the broad areas of scientific streams: physical sciences, biological science, earth and space sciences and chemical sciences.
+These areas are taught as a range of topics and incorporated into patterns of study appropriate for groups of students with similar abilities.

-Science provides opportunities for students to develop an understanding of important science concepts and processes, including the practices used to develop scientific knowledge, of the contribution science makes to our culture and society, and its applications in our lives.
+Science provides opportunities for students to develop an understanding of important science concepts and processes.
+This includes the practices used to develop scientific knowledge, the contribution science makes to our culture and society, and its applications in our lives.
 The curriculum supports students to develop the scientific knowledge, understandings and skills to make informed decisions about local, national and global issues and to participate, if they so wish, in science-related careers.